anp-scp/django-to-rest/README.rst

 --------------

 Django To Rest is small tool that helps to expose REST api(s) for django models with minimum effort.
+This utility is for one who uses `Django REST Framework` for writing REST APIs.
+The tool enables you to focus only on the code needed explicitly.
+The tool handles all boilerplate.
 Some of the features are:

 -  Just add a decorator atop of a model and REST api(s) are created.
    That's the work!!!